Mkranj/backpack_battles_faq/README.md

 ### Does **On stun:** apply when I get stunned, or when the opponent gets stunned?
 **Answer:** The effect triggers when *the opponent* gets stunned.

+### If an effect states **30 buffs: do something** or similar, will that apply only at 30 buffs accumulated, or every 30 buffs?
+E.g. [Manathirst](https://backpackbattles.wiki.gg/wiki/Manathirst) states *30 mana: deal 10 magic damage*.
+**Answer:** The effect triggers *every* 30 buffs you gain.
+It can proc multiple times.

 ## Ranger

 ### What happens if my critical hit chance exceeds 100%?
 **Answer:** The critical hit chance is capped at 100%.
 In effect, items behave the same with e.g. 120% critical hit chance as they would with 100%.

 ## Reaper